-CCAPS researchers at the University of North Texas and the College of William and Mary have produced a new resource, the Social Conflict in Africa Database (SCAD), which augments the ability of policymakers and researchers to analyze conflict patterns and possible intervention strategies in Africa.
+CCAPS researchers at the University of North Texas and the University of Denver have produced a new resource, the Social Conflict in Africa Database (SCAD), which augments the ability of policymakers and researchers to analyze conflict patterns and possible intervention strategies in Africa.
 While previous data sources have focused on large-scale conflicts like civil and international wars, SCAD catalogues the myriad ways conflict manifests as political and social disorder.

 Each event record contains information on the location, timing, and magnitude of social conflict events, as well as the actors, targets, issues of contention, and government response.
 While other data sources contain rich information about armed conflict in Africa, the goal of the SCAD project is to provide researchers, journalists, NGOs, and the policy community more detail about other forms of social conflict.

 SCAD is designed to provide users with a comprehensive, methodologically rigorous resource for analyzing social conflict events across Africa, Mexico, Central America, and the Caribbean.
 The database includes all countries with a population of more than 1 million.
 It compiles events reported by the Associated Press (AP) and Agence France Presse (AFP) from 1990-2011.
 SCAD is designed for use by academic researchers, as well as by journalists, non-governmental organizations, and policy makers.

 Each record in SCAD refers to a unique social conflict event.
 To define an event, the researchers determined the principal actor(s) involved, the target(s), as well as the issues at stake.
 Events can last a single day or several months.
 A conflict is coded as a single event if the actors, targets, and issues are the same and if there is a distinct, continuous series of actions over time.

 SOURCES OF INFORMATION